Dampening parameter distributional shifts under robust control and gain scheduling: Problem formulation

-Given Assumption~\ref{assumption:diff inclusion}, robust and gain-scheduling control can be achieved through quadratic stability \citep{boyd1993control} using LMI techniques.
-When $f$ is nonlinear, however, applying a new control policy may result in distributional shifts in the state-input space compared with the distribution of the data or the grid.
-For general nonlinear systems, these distributional shifts in the state-input space may imply distributional shifts in the parameter space of the difference inclusion, which in turn weakens Assumption~\ref{assumption:diff inclusion}, the basic assumption on which these techniques are based.
+Quadratic stability is an important result in the linear control design literature, both for discrete-time systems \cite{amato1998note} and for continuous-time systems \cite{corless1994robust}.
+In particular, for our subsequent derivations, \cite[Theorem~1]{amato1998note} if $K$ stabilizes $(A_i,B_i),\,i=1,\hdots,n$, then $K$ stabilizes every $(A, B)$ in $\mathbb C$.\footnote{The original result in \cite{amato1998note} is more general, but we pick this restricted case for ease of notation.} Robust and gain-scheduling control guarantees are achieved through satisfying the quadratic stability condition \cite{boyd1993control}.
+However, Assumption~\ref{assumption:diff inclusion} by itself is not sufficient to satisfy quadratic stability for a new control design.
+In particular, when $f$ is nonlinear, applying a new control policy (say $K_1 \neq K_0$) may result in distributional shifts in the state-input space compared with the distribution found in data or the grid.
+These distributional shifts in the state-input space may imply distributional shifts in the parameter space of the approximant difference inclusion model, which in turn weakens Assumption~\ref{assumption:diff inclusion}, the basic and necessary assumption on which these techniques are based.
+In this work, we seek to dampen these distributional shifts such that Assumption~\ref{assumption:diff inclusion} is held with high validity in the new control design and hence, the quadratic stability condition can be retained.

-Therefore, we seek to reformulate the robust and gain-scheduling control problems such that distributional shifts in the state-input space (hence in the parameter space) are dampened, thus preserving the validity of Assumption~\ref{assumption:diff inclusion} even after the implementation of the new control.